 Technical Requirements: INTERACTIVE: Each classroom wishing to participate as an interactive videoconferencing site will need access to a H.323 compliant desktop video conferencing software program or room system.
 The video conferencing system should be able to operate at a minimum of 384kbps.
 Every interactive site must successfully complete a successful videoconferencing test with the Remote Instrumentation Carnival technical team at least 72 hours prior to the program.
 VIEW ONLY: View only schools need only have access to the Internet and a web browser to participate.
 Contact Jennifer Oxenford at joxenford@kinber.org with questions about whether your school has the required technology to participate as an interactive site.

-This program is powered by the advanced Research and Education networking community.
+Participation in this project is best achieved through a connection with your local Research & Education (R&E) provider and Internet2.
+For information on whether your organization is connected to Internet2 via a local R&E network please visit https://k20.internet2.edu/get-connected or email James Werle.